-The information regarding Micro, Small and Medium Enterprises has been determined to the extent such parties have been identified on the basis of information available with the Company.
+31. Details of dues to Micro and Small Enterprises as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006).
+Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information provided by the vendors and available with the Company.

-(/ Amount in Lakhs) Particulars March 31, 2023 March 31, 2022 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 61.88 2.06 b) Interest paid by the Company in terms of Section 16 of the Micro, - - Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day Ι. C) Interest due and payable for the period of delay in making payment - - (which have been paid but beyond the appointed day during the period) but without adding interest specified under the Micro, Small and Mediu m Enterprises Act, 2006 d) Interest accrued and remaining unpaid at the end of 00.53 - each accounting year e) Interest remaining due and payable even in the succeeding years, until - such date when the interest dues as above are actually paid to the small all enterprises, for the purpose of disallowance of a deductible expenditure е
+() Amount in Lakhs) Particulars March 31, 2024 March 31, 2023 Total outstanding dues of micro enterprises and small enterprises : a) Principal amount and interest due thereon remaining unpaid 223.83 61.88 b) Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day - c) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period but without adding interest specified under the Micro, Small and Mediur Enterprises Act, 2006 - d) Interest accrued and remaining unpaid at the end of each accounting year 0.12 00.53 e) Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the sma enterprises, for the purpose of disallowance of a deductible expenditure -